joshuascodespace/Python-Projects/Machine-Learning/README.md

+All code either fully created by me or translated by myself into python from another person's pre-existing Julia program.
+Did not write most comments myself.

 ### Blackjack-Solved
 This program users Reinforcement Learning to discover an optimal policy for blackjack.
 In other words, the output of this program tells a person the best move to make at any point in a game of blackjack.